This topic describes how to use %TYPE in variable declarations.

 name { { table | view }.column | variable }%TYPE;

-In the following example, a stored procedure queries the emp table by using an employee number and displays data about the employee.
-Then, the stored procedure finds the average salary of all the employees in the department to which the employee belongs and compares the salary of the selected employee with the average salary of the department.
+In the following stored procedure, the system queries the emp table by using an employee number, obtains the average salary of all the employees in the department to which the employee belongs, and compares the salary of the employee with the average salary of the department.

 CREATE OR REPLACE PROCEDURE emp_sal_query (